 A tree trimming company will need to bring in heavy-duty equipment for large trees, which drives up costs.
 Trimming large trees also poses a greater safety risk than small trees.
 The riskier the job, the more expensive it will be.

-Regarding tree trimming, tree sizes typically fall into three categories: small, medium, and large.
+Tree sizes typically fall into three categories: small, medium, and large.
 Most tree care companies classify the size of the tree according to the heights listed below (though keep in mind that some tree care companies may go by different measurements):

-Other Factors that Affect the Cost of Tree Trimming
+Other Factors that Affect Cost

 - Location: Where the tree is located